momotonton/momotonton/README.md

 ## 💡  Interest
-  - Interative Things (Web, APP, AR/VR...📸)
+  - Interactive Things (Web, APP, AR/VR...📸)
   - Aim to be a Experience Developer

 ## 🌎  Study